ArturSkowronski/jdk-performance-benchmarks-iceberg/README.md

 ## Usage

 Run `scripts/run_petclinic.sh` and pass the desired JDK version (8, 11, 23 or `graalvm`).
 By default the application is exposed on port `8080`.
 You can override the port with `HOST_PORT`.
 When running in the background the container will be named `petclinic` by default which can be changed with `CONTAINER_NAME`.
+When `graalvm` is selected the application is first compiled to a native image using GraalVM's `native-image` tool before running.

 ```bash
 # Start PetClinic with JDK 11 (default)